How to Use Leca for Cuttings Successfully?

 Better Oxygen and Drainage – How To Use Leca For Plants?

 One of the biggest benefits of Leca is that it provides excellent oxygen and drainage for your cuttings.
-The clay balls are porous, allowing air to circulate around the roots and preventing them from becoming waterlogged.
+The clay balls are porous, allowing air to circulate the roots and preventing them from becoming waterlogged.
 This can help prevent root rot and other issues that can arise from overwatering.

 Aeration and Temperature Control – How To Use Leca For Plants?